swirlai/docker-compose/doc/controlling-swirl-service.md

 # Overview
-Swirl Enterprise runs in a docker-compose environment which we control as a Systemd service.
+Swirl Enterprise runs in a docker-compose environment which we control as a Systemd service, and launchctl on Mac OS.
 This means that you can start, stop, and monitor using that standard service management interface.